 The first video shows each step in the proper planting of a tree.
 Eric Vorodi, a certified arborist in Pennsylvania, explains in professional detail the reasons behind each step.

-The demonstration is remarkably similar to one performed by Kevin Steed, Town of Cary Arborist, who showed and narrated the proper way to plant as he put a tree in the ground by the police station at a Arbor Day celebration a few years ago.
-Unfortunately, Mr. Steed's demonstration was not filmed.
-Had it been filmed, I would have asked his permission to use it.
 Mr. Vorodi's demo is the most detailed I could find that has been filmed.
-Again unfortunately, the quality of the video is not good.
+Unfortunately, the quality of the video is not good.
 Mr. Vorodi speaks as he works, which results in a lot of dead air.
 I cut much of that and also speeded up the video to 133%.
 This makes his voice sound very high.
-But it's not unbearable, and the reasons he gives for what to do and (perhaps more importantly, what not to do) are critical if a tree is to survive and thrive.
+But it's not unbearable, and the reasons he gives for what to do and (and more importantly, what not to do) are critical if a tree is to survive and thrive.

 This video shows a way to salvage an improperly planted and nurtured tree.

-Whether a tree lives or dies is not a major concern for most of us.
-It is when the whole population of trees decreases to a level that affects our health and the health of our loved ones that we grow concerned.
+Whether a single tree lives or dies is not a major concern for most of us.
+It is when a significant percentage of the population of trees decreases to a level that affects our health and the health of our loved ones that we grow concerned – or should grow concerned.

 The Towns of Cary and Morrisville should each acquire one [or more!] of these machines and train crews to operate them.
 The return on investment is immediate, although indirect, in that the return is measured in healthier citizens and more aesthetically-pleasing surroundings.